Laura-Foxey/flight-search/README.md

 This project was created with [Create React App](https://github.com/facebook/create-react-app).

+Navigate into `./flight-search.API` and type

+### `dotnet restore`
-Navigate into `./flight-search.API` and type `dotnet restore` into the terminal to restore dependencies.
+into the terminal to restore dependencies.

+To run the API, type
+### `dotnet run`
-To run the API, type `dotnet run` and allow the terminal to run.
+and allow the terminal to run in order for the front-end to communicate with the back-end.

-In the main project directory, open another terminal window and install all dependencies using:
+In the main project directory (cd..), open another terminal window and install all dependencies using:
 ### `npm i`

 After the lenghty installation is done, type in: